-A possible project-oriented course may be conducted during the third and/or fourth semester of the programme.
+A possible project-oriented course may be conducted during the second and/or third semester of the programme.
 In case students wish to make use of this option, they must gain preapproval from the local academic study board.

-Possible project-oriented courses conducted in collaboration with an organisation may be completed during the third semester of the programme.
+Possible project-oriented courses conducted in collaboration with an organisation may be completed during the second or third semester of the programme.
 Further guidelines may be found in the course description.